DrThomasAger/smile/README.md

 [: Instructions for response - first identify relevant text from the wikipedia article, then provide your response afterwards. :]
 ```

+## Technical Advantages of (: Smile

+***(: Smile*** is easy to **learn**, easy to **read**, and easy to **scale**.
+It makes every prompt:

+* **Maintainable** 🤝 *Unify your team under one standard.* -  Your team of prompt engineers can now contribute meaningfully together over long periods of time without confusion, conflicts or disrupting flow.

+* **Future-Proof** 🚀 *Never lose organizational intelligence.* - Allows your org to retain key intelligence, even after your prompt engineer leaves.

+* **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
+With increasing scrutiny on AI systems, you can better justify an AI decision in an EU court of law.

+Explainability is essential even with prompt languages (like [POML](https://github.com/microsoft/poml)) that are embedded into tools and frameworks.
+A prompt language that compiles transforms interpretable human friendly text into machine parsable prompts.
+These machine parsable prompts when written in ***(: Smile*** can be explained and understood by humans **and** machines.

+# Sections

 A section is a meaningfully different part of the prompt from another part of the prompt.